The Candle’s Flame

 GATT, NAFTA,

-World Bank, and IMF
+World Bank, IMF—

-on less than two dollars a day.
+and half the world survives on less than two dollars a day.

 My mind’s abused.